andynines/automail/readme.txt

 About
 ---
-Automail is an email bot that sends out selections from a content file every 24 hours.
-It is perfect for something like a "daily quote" mailing list, or anything else that you can imagine!
+Automail is an email bot that sends out selections from a content file during specified hours of the day.
+It's perfect for something like a "daily quote" mailing list, or anything else that you can imagine!

 License
 ---